 In Upper Primary (Y4-Y6) our students balance academics with increased social responsibility in order to become proactive, caring global citizens and learners who address life’s challenges, take responsibility for their lives and seek to make a positive impact on their world.
-Instruction in Upper Elementary is primarily in English, and each subject ( English, Mathematics, Science, Arabic, Islamic Studies, Social Studies, Art, Music, French and Physical Education) is taught by content area specialists.
+Instruction in Upper Elementary is primarily in English, and each subject ( English, Mathematics, Science, Arabic, Islamic Studies, Social Studies, Art, Music and Physical Education) is taught by content area specialists.
 Our teachers work to ensure that our academic and non-academic programs meet the diverse needs of each of our students and offer voice, choice and opportunities for authentic learning.

 Upper Primary Overview

 Upper Primary English Language

 In Upper Primary, our mission is to instil a love and enthusiasm for reading and writing through well structured, exciting, engaging lessons.

 Typically, students in Years 5 and 6 have a strong understanding of phonics and are ready to read, write and discuss texts at a deeper level.
 We use RWI Literacy and Language, a comprehensive programme that covers a variety of genres with a focus on grammar, vocabulary and comprehension.
 Students have ample opportunities to write, from daily logs to longer, imaginative pieces.
 In addition, they develop oral language and confidence through drama, performance and small group collaboration.